 While mass transit is the most efficient means of moving large numbers of people long distances, the problem is getting them to the mass transit point--and back--in the first place.
 And it’s a big problem when you consider that over half of the world’s population now lives in urban areas, with Deloitte estimated that that will climb to two-thirds by 2050.

 So for now, the revolution is all about the first mile, and the last mile.
 And that means micro-mobility is the answer to our “transit deserts”.
-That makes a company like OJO an investment that is anything but a mirage.

 #6 Flying Taxis And Automated Taxis